 An anchor point which, severely defined, is not in motion - that's theoretical, but theoretically and for our purposes so far as practical considerations are concerned, the corner of this room up here is not in motion.
 You see, that's a practical consideration.
-But your glance between one corner of this room and over to the other corner of this room is your communication with two corners of the room or the communication of one corner of the room with the other corner of the room.
+But your glance between one corner of this room and over to the other corner of this room is your communication with two corners of the room or the communication of one corner of the room.
 Follow this?